Archangels

 The archangels choir in the nine-choir system

-The archangels choir holds the second position in the third sphere, between principalities above and the messengers below.
+The direct answer is this: The archangels choir holds the second position in the third sphere, between principalities above and the messengers below.
 The placement is based on its broader scope than individual messenger work.

 The third sphere is the most human-facing in the hierarchy.
 The archangels choir sits in its middle position, handling missions that span both collective and individual scope.